benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 ## Thought Loop

+One can reach a general state of contentment if the following steps are followed:

 - Notice the emotion
 - Identify what emotion or mix of emotions is present
 - Accept it and embrace it.
 Greet it ("Hello Anxiety")
 - Thank the emotion for the opportunity to practice these skills
 - In most cases: identify why.
 Listen to any coincidental thoughts for clues if it's not clear.
    - In some cases, depression can be misserved by identifying the reason.
 Focus on improving the mental state.
+- Forgive yourself.
+(Don't beat yourself up)

 ### In general

-- Notice good things.
-Think good thoughts and more good thought will follow.
+- Make an effort to notice good things.
+Think good thoughts and more good thoughts will follow.

 ## Emotions

+There are 5 basic emotions:

+- Happiness
+- Sadness
+- Anger
+- Fear
+- Disgust

 ### Anger